The Banking Litigation Law Review: Australia

 Sources of litigation

-This, together with the ongoing impacts of the Royal Commission and associated reforms, suggests that the Australian banking litigation landscape will remain robust over the coming years.
-We expect that litigation against financial services institutions and their directors and senior management will continue to increase as the emphasis on individual accountability continues.
-Australian banking case law is likely to significantly evolve as untested areas and recently introduced legislation come before the Courts.
+Despite this intense period of change, we are continuing to observe new civil and class action proceedings and enforcement actions, as well as regulatory investigations, being commenced against numerous financial services entities in high numbers.
+Two criminal prosecutions were also recently commenced against financial services institutions in relation to a previously untested area of law.
+This, together with the ongoing impacts of the Royal Commission and associated legislative reforms, suggests that the Australian banking litigation landscape will continue to remain robust over the coming years and that Australian banking case law is likely to significantly evolve as further untested areas and recently introduced legislation come before the courts.

 2 Australian Securities and Investments Commission v.
-MLC Nominees Pty Ltd FCA 1306.
+National Australia Bank Limited FCA 1013.

 3 (No. 3) FCA 1421.

 4 Australian Securities and Investments Commission v.
-Westpac Banking Corporation (Liability Trial) FCA 1244.
+BT Funds Management Limited FCA 844.

 7 Australian Securities and Investments Commission v.
 Commonwealth Bank of Australia FCA 423.

 11 FCA 957.